samgeoesp/samgeoesp.github.io/index.md

 ### 7. Setting up the .bashrc

-In the simplest terms, the .bashrc is a script that is run whenever a terminal a loaded.
-You can put any command in the .bashrc file that you could type at the command prompt, and it will be run upon opening a terminal.
-This can save a lot of time by automatically loading and initialising certain modules and programmes (etc), rather than having to do this manually each time you start a new terminal.
+In the simplest terms, the `.bashrc` is a script that is run whenever a terminal a loaded.
+You can put any command in the `.bashrc` file that you could type at the command prompt, and it will be run upon opening a terminal.
+This can save a lot of time by automatically loading and initialising certain modules and programmes (etc.), rather than having to do this manually each time you start a new terminal.
-** When editing your .bashrc, have two sessions open.
-This means that if there is an error in your .bashrc you can still access Anatra. **
+**When editing your .bashrc, have two sessions open.
+This means that if there is an error in your .bashrc you can still access Anatra.**

 Under "# User specific aliases and functions" add the following lines (if not already present) to the .bashrc (`nano ~/.bashrc`)

-`module load gcc`
+>`module load gcc`

-`module load slurm`
+>`module load slurm`

-`module load gaussview`
+>`module load gaussview`

-`module load Anaconda3`
+>`module load Anaconda3`

-`module load TurboVNC`
+>`module load TurboVNC`

-`export PATH=/scratch/projects/pra-000x/scripts:$PATH`
+>`export PATH=/scratch/projects/pra-000x/scripts:$PATH`

 Replace `/pra-000x/` with the path to your own scripts directory (use `pwd` whilst in your scripts directory).